 A board wrapped in plastic is clamped to the work table to hold the fabric in place and protect the portion that will be used for attachment to the roof.
 This board could be positioned a little lower to creat part of the riser to the roof, experience will develop this preference.

 Cut additional threads and irregular fabric that extends too far and encounters the work surface.
 Wrinkles are quickly smoothed with both hands, start at the center and work toward the ends.

-Let the second layer of fabric hang downward after it is smooth.
+Hang the second layer of fabric downward after it is smooth.